GCP Storage

 Ordering

 When using the GCS source alongside the GCS sink, the connector can adopt the same ordering method, ensuring data processing follows the correct chronological order.
-However, there are scenarios where GCS data is generated by applications that do not maintain lexical file name order.
+However, there are scenarios where GCS data is generated by applications that do not maintain lexical object name order.

 Throttling